vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 In the final step, you can choose where you want the injection to take place, and click on the **Save** button.

-Your simulation will send the traffic from the region you've selected.
+Your simulation will send the traffic from the location you've selected.

 The three next steps are optional and you can learn more about them [in the dedicated section]({{< ref "../../reference/user/simulations/" >}}), but for now, let's just simply click **Save**.